lagom/lagom/docs/manual/scala/guide/cluster/PersistentEntityRDBMS.md

 Lagom then configures a [Slick](http://slick.lightbend.com/) Database to use that datasource in combination with a [AsyncExecutor](http://slick.lightbend.com/doc/3.2.1/api/index.html#slick.util.AsyncExecutor) that manages the thread pool for asynchronous execution of Database I/O Actions.
 Lagom will also take care that the connection pool is configured correctly according to the AsyncExecutor settings.
 The Slick Database is then bound to the JNDI name `DefaultDB` and it's used to configure the `akka-persistence-jdbc` plugin.

 The `akka-persistence-jdbc` plugin uses Slick to map tables and manage asynchronous execution of JDBC calls.
-This means we need to configure it to use the right Slick profile for your database.
+This means Lagom internally configures it to use the right Slick profile for your database.

 So for example, to configure a PostgreSQL database, you can add the following to your `application.conf`:

 ```
 db.default {
   driver = "org.postgresql.Driver"
-  url = "jdbc:postgresql://database.example.com/playdb"
+  url = "jdbc:postgresql://database.example.com/lagom-db"
 }

 jdbc-defaults.slick.profile = "slick.jdbc.PostgresProfile$"